iotaledger/wasp/tools/snap-cli/readme.md

 #### Scan snapshot file

-`snapshot -scan <chainID>` scans the file, checks the formatting and extracts main parameters of the state stored in the snapshot itself (not in the file name):
+`snap-cli -scan <chainID>` scans the file, checks the formatting and extracts main parameters of the state stored in the snapshot itself (not in the file name):

 * chainID
 * state index